Key Highlights

 On Cloud Nine: I was on cloud nine when I got my results.

-Idioms to Avoid in IELTS Speaking in 2025
+Which Idioms Should Be Avoided in IELTS Speaking in 2026?

-Some idioms may lower your score if used incorrectly.
+Some idioms may lower your score if misused.
 These are the types you should avoid:

 Type of Idiom |